ethanarteta/C4Deployment5/README.md

 - Observed changes made to the HTML home page.

 #### Decision to Run Jenkinsfilev2
 - I changed the configuration settings on the multibranch pipeline to run on the JenkinsfilesV2 path.

+#### Should both instances run on Public Subnets?
+- I believe that the Jenkins server should be on a private subnet for added security.
+It would not be recommended for the public to find access to those tools.

 ### System Diagram